In Scotland, an advance directive is a written statement of your wishes to refuse certain treatments in the future.

-- If your illness cannot be cured and you become very unwell after having all possible treatment, you do not want to be kept alive by being fed through a feeding tube or drip.
+- you become very unwell after having all possible treatments and you do not want to be kept alive by having a drip or feeding tube

-- If your condition and quality of life is not improving and is getting worse while you are being fed via a feeding tube or drip, you do not want these treatments to continue.
+- your condition and quality of life gets worse while you have a feeding tube or drip and you do not want these to continue.

 - the treatment you would like to refuse

-- the circumstances when you would like your advance directive to apply.
+- situation when you would like your advance directive to apply.

 Your advance directive cannot include a request to be given specific treatments, or to have your life ended.

 You can only make an advance directive if you live in Scotland.
-If you live in England or Wales, please see our information about an advance decision to refuse treatment.
+If you live in England or Wales, please see our information about an advance decision to refuse treatment (ADRT).

-You can make an advance directive if you are aged 16 or over, and are able to understand what it is and what it means for you.
-This is called having mental capacity.
+You can make an advance directive if you are aged 16 or over and can make decisions for yourself.
+This is called mental capacity.

-In some cases, it may be better for you to have a welfare power of attorney instead of, or as well as, an advance directive.
-You could ask your healthcare team or your solicitor to help you decide which option is best for you.
+In some cases, it might be better to have a welfare power of attorney instead of, or as well as, an advance directive.
+You can ask your healthcare team or your solicitor to help you decide which option is best for you.

-When you have made your advance directive, it is important to tell the people caring for you about it.
-This can help to avoid any confusion if your condition changes.
-You should usually tell your:
+When you have made your advance directive, it is important to tell the people involved in your care, including your:

-- next of kin – this is usually your closest living family member or family members
+- next of kin – usually your closest living family member or members

 You may choose to keep a copy of your advance directive at home.
-You can also give copies to:
+You can also give copies to your: